-This is the fifth and final installment of a five-part series this week documenting songs by “no-hit wonders.”
+This is the first installment of a five-part series this week documenting songs by “no-hit wonders.”
 Although these artists may have had cult followings and minor success on some of the “genre” charts, they didn’t even register enough mainstream success to really qualify as “one-hit wonders.”
 The tracks featured in this series reached the ears of TWTR podcast host Brian Kelley one way or another, and the objective of these posts is to hopefully focus some attention on some great songs that didn’t get the notoriety they likely deserved.